OdionOseiwe/ETHERNAUT-CHALLENGES/Challenge_1/readme.md

 ```solidity
 pragma solidity ^0.8.0;
 ```
-Is a floating version of solidity and its not adviceable to use it ^.
-Its better you use a specific version of solidity to compile your code to avoid errors.
+Is a floating point version of solidity and it's not adviceable to use it ^.
+It's better you use a specific version of solidity to compile your code to avoid errors.
 ```solidity
 pragma solidity 0.8.0;
 ```